simplicitesoftware/docs/content/CTG_50_docs/CTG_20_core/LSN_50_grant-code-hooks/grant-code-hooks.md

 <h2 id="startpagehook">Start page hook</h2>

 The `customStartPage` platform hooks only exists in version 5.0+.
 It allows to implement a custom low-level start page `/` instead of the default start page that only redirects to `/ui/`.
+The `customAuthPage` platform hooks only exists in version 5.0+.
+It allows to implement a custom authentication/page.
+For more details see (https://docs.simplicite.io/lesson/docs/authentication/custom-page)

 Note that similar start page customization can also be achieved at a higher level by implementing the `displayPublic` hook of a disposition associated to the `public` user.